 After the Withdrawal

 Few people turn to alcohol for no reason.
 Addiction is a complex issue, but many people become addicted as a result of their stresses in life.
+If you need any help recovering from alcohol, consider calling your local Alcoholics Anonymous or a therapist to help you walk through how to successfully quit your addiction.

 That's why your next step after you have finished withdrawing from alcohol is to get help for your anxiety.
 If you truly want to become less dependent on alcohol in the future and live a happier life, curing anxiety is the most important thing you can do.